 Watch: Sleep Issues in Parkinson’s with Dr. Anne-Louise Lafontaine, movement disorder specialist and director of the McGill University Movement Disorders Clinic in Quebec

-Insomnia and Sleep Worksheet Learn more about changes you can make to your diet, lifestyle and bedroom to help improve your quality of sleep.
+Insomnia and Sleep Worksheet (344 downloads) Learn more about changes you can make to your diet, lifestyle and bedroom to help improve your quality of sleep.

 What is REM Sleep Behavior Disorder?
 Research, tips and information to help you and your partner manage RBD.

 Living Well with REM Sleep Behavior Disorder.
 Read about Kelsey Phinney’s experience and listen to her podcast investigating how to live well with RBD.

 Beware the Blue Monster: Light Can Change How You Sleep.
 Scientists are learning that the light coming from the screens of these devices may impact our ability to sleep.

 Tips for When You’re Awake in the Night.
 Before you spend the next hours anxiously awake, follow our helpful advice so you can drift back into dreamland.

 Making the Best of a Bad Night’s Sleep.
 If you didn’t sleep last night, consider the following steps to make the next day a little easier.